steinuil/steinuil.github.io/posts/type-level-conf.md

-# Configuration permutations in the type system where they belong

 Suppose we're maintaining a frontend application.
 This application has to work across different sites, each identified by a triplet of name, language and country.
 Let us have a type for that.